nasa/fprime/Svc/FramingProtocol/docs/sdd.md

 the F' Ground Data System (GDS).
 The F' protocol uses the following format for framing and deframing: frame header, data, hash value.
-A frame header consists of a four-byte start word `0xDEADBEEF`, and a four byte frame size.
+A frame header consists of a four-byte start word `0xDEADBEEF` and a four byte data size.
 Users may provide new protocols by implementing the abstract classes defined in this library.